apptainer/singularity-userdocs/singularity_and_docker.rst

 Working with Definition Files
 =============================

-.. _sec:def_file_mandatory_headers_remotely_boostrapped:
+.. _sec:def_file_mandatory_headers_remotely_bootstrapped:

-Mandatory Header Keywords: Remotely Boostrapped
+Mandatory Header Keywords: Remotely Bootstrapped
 -----------------------------------------------

 Akin to a set of blueprints that explain how to build a custom container, Singularity definition files (or "def files") are considered in detail :ref:`elsewhere in this manual <definition-files>`.
 Therefore, only def file nuances specific to interoperability with Docker receive consideration here.